 Click the pictures below (as well as the one at the top) for larger versions.
 When cropped, they make gorgeous wallpapers for your computer’s desktop.
 I love having Timmy look over my work – but my cat Alexa isn’t too sure what to make of him.

-The bottom picture might be my favorite – he looks so sweet and lovable!
+The bottom picture might be my favorite – love that face!